 - You pick an Italian song

 - You set your level of Italian (beginner, intermediate or advanced)

-- As you watch the music video that you have picked, the lyrics are presented below
+- As you watch the music video that you have chosen, the lyrics are presented below

-This is a killer method, that other than helping you to reinforce your Italian grammar and learn new expressions, will help you to better your ability to recognize sounds.
+This is a killer method, that other than helping you reinforce your Italian grammar and learn new expressions will help you better your ability to recognize sounds.

 2. IMPROVE YOUR ITALIAN LISTENING WITH ITALIAN PODCASTS

 I know becoming conversational in Italian is your goal.
-And, it is beautiful when you enter a local coffee shop in Naples and can strike up a conversation with the barista.
+It is beautiful when you enter a local coffee shop in Naples and can strike up a conversation with the barista.